chaaz/versio/docs/usage.md

 ```
 b3ed0f0 feat: Change an important file
  codebase/src/misc.js | 6 ++++++
  1 file changed, 7 insertions(+)
 ```

-Notice that the commit message starts with "feat": "feat" maps to "minor" in our config.
-And it contains a file `codebase/src/misc.js` which is covered by the `codebase/**/*` glob in our single project.
+Notice that the commit message starts with "feat": "feat" maps to the "minor" size in our config.
+And the commit contains a file `codebase/src/misc.js` which is covered by the `codebase/**/*` glob in our single project.

 We can run the Versio git integration like this: